Gino-Freud-Hobayan/8WeekSQL_Challenge/README.md

 SQL Case studies done by Gino Hobayan

-Learning SQL, one code at a time.
+Getting better at SQL, one line of code at a time.

 This SQL Challenge is an excellent way to apply all the theoretical SQL knowledge I learned from DataCamp's SQL Fundamentals and the Google Data Analytics Certificate.